dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/openai.md

 #### Response

-The response body will contain the following JSON:
+The response body contains the following JSON:

 ```json
 [